doombubbles/useful-utilities/README.md

 ### Brand New Features

+- Upgrade Queueing
+  - If you attempt to purchase an Upgrade when you don't have the cash for it, it will be queued to automatically purchase once you do
+    - A list of currently queued upgrades is visible in the top left by the Cash display
+    - Additionally in the tower selection menu, the upgrade pips will be labeled with their position in queue
+  - If you try to Paste a tower when you don't have enough money, you'll now be able to place the base tower and have the upgrades be queued
 - In Game Charts
   - "Meters" - Damage dealt / Cash Generation meters for your towers
   - "Bloons" - Shows the Bloons currently inbound for the round, or view other rounds' bloons